 The library holds more than 5,000 DVDs.
 The collection was initiated to support the teaching and learning of the Centre for Film and Screen, located within the Faculty, but has grown substantially from that initial remit into a complete research collection on Film and TV Studies.

 You can find newspapers and magazines in the library lobby.
 They are reference only, so not borrowable.
 The Library subscribes to numerous periodicals, such as:

 The University subscribes to a vast number of electronic databases and e-journals - please check the 'E-Resources' page and iDiscover.
 If you have queries regarding the print newspapers and magazines held by the MMLL Library, please email us.

-MMLL Library holds print copies of past exam papers and examinors' reports.
-However, you can easily access them on Moodle.
+MMLL Library holds print copies of past exam papers and examiners' reports.
+You can also easily access them on Moodle (see below).

 Please contact us if you need to access specific examples of student works.

-Find past exam papers and examinors' reports on Moodle!
+Find past exam papers and examiners' reports on Moodle!

-You can find examinors' reports by searching for your specific area of study in Moodle.
+You can find examiners' reports by searching for your specific area of study in Moodle.